 Figure 2.
-Downlink and uplink slot timing
+Downlink and uplink slot timing for 600 km LEO

 3.2 Carrier Frequency error

 The frequency error is the sum of the satellite transmission frequency error and Doppler and the frequency uncertainty at the receiver.
 The transmit frequency error at the satellite shall be less than 1 ppm TBC, i.e. +/- 160 Hz.